turingschool/md_launch_curriculum/Mod1/Lessons/Week3/ClassInteractionVS.md

 # Class Interaction

 ** Instructor Note ** For this lesson, you will want to have a repo with some finished code that you can use if needed to supplement student examples.
-Either create your own completed Unicorn & Power classes, or you can [fork this one](https://replit.com/@RichardTillies2/M1W3-ClassInteractionLesson#Unicorn.cs)
+Either create your own completed Unicorn & Power classes, or you can use [this one](https://github.com/memcmahon/ClassInteraction-Unicorn)

 ## Learning Goals
 * Implement appropriate class file structure